 The University regularly improves, expands and changes its physical plant and incurs long-term financing as needed for these purposes.
-Subject to Board approval, the University is considering an additional capital project that involves a Student Center on the University's Saint Paul campus.
-The cost for the Student Center is expected to approximate \$66 million, all or a portion of which may be financed through one or more debt issuances.
-Debt issuance financing(s) may occur within the next approximately two years.
+The University does not anticipate issuing debt for new construction projects in the next 24 months.
 The University also monitors its outstanding debt for refunding opportunities.
 Refunding existing debt and replacing it with new debt may alter the University's overall debt service payments.
 See "RISK FACTORS - No Limitation on Indebtedness or Liens."